IamYubrajKhatri/localrepo/README.md

 we can verify if its pushed(git remote -v) we can also check the branch(git branch)by default branch name is Master Master and main branch are different
-(git branch -M main) with this code we renamed the master branch to main (git push -u origin main) finally it pushed to origin that means its now online in github.com -u means it is the upstram .from next time we can use only the code(git push).If we want to work long time in a same projekt it is  very useful. to delete the file we use the code (git rm (file path))then we have to commit and finally pushed.
+(git branch -M main) with this code we renamed the master branch to mains (git push -u origin main) finally it pushed to origin that means its now online in github.com -u means it is the upstram .from next time we can use only the code(git push).If we want to work long time in a same projekt it is  very useful. to delete the file we use the code (git rm (file path))then we have to commit and finally pushed.